tym002/tensorflow_compute_center_of_mass/README.md

 # tensorflow_compute_center_of_mass

-Compute the center of mass of a 2D or 3D image
+Compute the center of mass of a 2D or 3D image (TensorFlow tensor)